Apostilles and Certifications

 The Lieutenant Governor serves as Secretary of State for the State of Hawaii.
-As Secretary of State, the Lieutenant Governor provides authentication services for all public and some general documents issued in the State of Hawaii that are executed in English and to be used overseas.
+As Secretary of State, the Lieutenant Governor provides authentication services for public documents issued in the State of Hawaii that are in English and to be used overseas.
 Public Documents issued in the State of Hawaii include: powers of attorney, marriage certificates, birth certificates, divorce decrees, probated wills, judgments or other documents generated by a legally formed government agency.
-General Documents issued in the State of Hawaii include powers of attorney, agreements, by-laws, transcripts, unrecorded conveyance documents, un-probated wills or legal declarations.

 The Hague Treaty was established at a convention held in 1961 at Hague, located in the Netherlands.
 This Treaty abolished the requirement of legalization of foreign public documents.
 The convention provides for the simplified certification of public documents to be used in countries that have joined the convention, by use of a special form called an Apostille.
 Effective October 16, 1981 the United States recognized the Hague Treaty.